 What led me to want LASIK was the freedom from glasses, and headaches.
 What convinced me to go through with it?
 The eye care office staff was amazingly patient, and kind.
 It was their mission to put me at ease.
-A lot of the testing they do, is obviously being done to the eyes.
-All of the staff were calm, made sure I was always comfortable, and no matter how much time it took to get me through each step of the process, they never rushed me.
+A calming staff made sure I was comfortable, and no matter how much time it took to get me through each step of the process, they never rushed me.

 What sticks out the most, even 12 years later, is their willingness to adapt to my comfort levels.
 One staff member was great at getting drops into my eyes.
 She was on my chart, so when I had any appointments, they made sure she was on rotation for my appointment.
 Even the surgeon, on the day of surgery, always did everything from behind me.
 He never came at me from the front, and for whatever reason, it helped my nerves.